-Enabling indicators - Evidence-informed practice Our performance 2020-21

-Hospital standard mortality rate 95

-Target 100

-The Canadian Institute for Health Information identifies the hospital standard mortality rate (HSMR) as an important measure to improve patient safety and quality of care in Canadian hospitals.
-The HSMR adjusts for factors that affect in-hospital mortality rates, such as patient age, sex, diagnosis, length of stay, comorbidities and admission status.
-It then compares the actual number of deaths in a hospital with the average Canadian experience.
+Enabling indicators - Evidence-informed practice Our performance 2020-21 Hospital standard mortality rate 95 Target 100 The Canadian Institute for Health Information identifi es the hospital standard mortality rate (HSMR) as an important measure to improve patient safety ar nd quality of care in Canadian hospitals.
+The HSMR adjusts for factors that affect in-hospital morta length of stay, comorbidities and admission status.
+It • hospital with the average Canadian experience.
 The ratio provides a starting point to assess mortality rates and identify areas for improvement to help reduce hospital deaths.
 Anything over 100 indicates more deaths than the average experience.
-When tracked over time, the ratio can be a motivator for change.
-The HSMR indicates how successful hospitals and health regions have been in reducing inpatient deaths - leading to improved patient care.

-Hand hygiene - acute care (moments 1 and 4) Moment 1 = 73.3%

-Moment 4 = 86.4%

-Target for both measures 85%

-Moment 1 = 75.8%

-Hand hygiene - regional (moments 1 and 4) Moment 4 = 87.2%

-Target for both measures 85%

-Because health-care providers go from one patient to the next, there is a greater risk of them carrying germs on their hands if they don't wash them.
+When trac change.
+The HSMR indicates how successful hospitals inpatient deaths - leading to improved patient care. and health regions have been in reducing inpatient deaths - leading to improved patient care.
+Hand hygiene - acute care (moments 1 and 4) Moment 1 = 73.3% Moment 4 = 86.4% Target for both measures 85% Moment 1 = 75.8% Hand hygiene - regional (moments 1 and 4) Moment 4 = 87.2% Target for both measures 85% Because health-care providers go from one patient to the next, there is a greater risk of them carrying germs on their hands if they don't wash them.
 Adherence to hand hygiene recommendations is the single most important practice to prevent the transmission of microorganisms in health care and this directly contributes to patient safety.

-There are four essential moments for hand hygiene in health-care settings where the risk of transmission is greatest and hand hygiene must be performed.
+There are four essential moments for hand hygiene in - transmission is greatest and hand hygiene must be performed.
+Auditing compliance with hand transmission is greatest and hand hygiene must be performed.
 Auditing compliance with hand hygiene involves trained infection prevention and control staff attending facilities to record the frequency that health-care providers perform hand hygiene.
 Interlake-Eastern RHA's infection prevention and control staff release hand hygiene audit reports to staff four times per year.
 They are broken down by program (acute, cancer care, dialysis, personal care home, public health, home care and regional) and by facility (hospital or personal care home).
 Program managers review data and work with their staff and the infection prevention and control team to address non-compliance.
 In addition, the online learning management system, accessible by all staff, hosts a hand hygiene model that all staff need to review every two years.
 This mandatory education reinforces the need for hand hygiene in health-care settings and provides a summary of how it should be performed for optimal effectiveness.